maindev/testandset-site/content/contact.md

   - section_id: contact
     type: section_contact
     background: gray
-    title: Get in touch!
+    title: We'd love to hear from you
     content: >-
-     We would love to hear from you.
-Fill the form below with your query.
-In case you wish to give us feedback or help us improve our services, let us know.
+     Whether you have a question about features, demo, or help us improve our services, our team is ready to answer all your questions.
 Alternatively, you can always email us at hello@testandset.com.
 We would be happy to help!

 layout: landing
 ---